fw-ai-external/reward-kit/development/mcp_forkable_design.md

     *   Consults `AppConfig` to get the `BackendServerConfig` (including `orchestration_mode`).
     *   Selects the appropriate `OrchestrationClient` (e.g., `LocalDockerOrchestrationClient` or `RemoteHttpOrchestrationClient`).
     *   Calls the `OrchestrationClient` to provision `num_instances`.
-        *   **Local Docker Mode (Stateful):** The client may trigger `docker commit` for template state, then `docker run` for instances, returning container info and mapped host ports.
+    *   **Local Docker Mode (Stateful, HTTP Transport):** The client may trigger `docker commit` for template state, then `docker run` for instances, returning container info and mapped host ports.
+    *   **Local Docker Mode (Stateful, Stdio Transport):** The client may trigger `docker commit` for template state, then `docker run` (without port mapping, but with `stdin_open=True`), returning container info.
+Interaction occurs via `docker attach` or similar.
     *   **Remote API Mode (Stateful):** The client makes API calls to the customer's service to create instances, returning remote endpoint URLs and instance IDs.
-        *   **Stateless/Shared Mode (Local or Remote):** The client ensures a shared instance is running and returns its access details.
+    *   **Stateless/Shared Mode (Local or Remote):** The client ensures a shared instance is running and returns its access details (URL for HTTP, container ID for local stdio).
-3. The `RK Intermediary Server` creates an `IntermediarySession`, stores `ManagedInstanceInfo` (which now accommodates both local container and remote instance details) for all provisioned backends, and associates this with a new `rkSessionId`.
+3. The `RK Intermediary Server` creates an `IntermediarySession`, stores `ManagedInstanceInfo` (which now accommodates local container details for HTTP/stdio and remote instance details) for all provisioned backends, and associates this with a new `rkSessionId`.
 4. Returns `rkSessionId` and instance details to the Orchestrator.

 ### 3.2.
 Rollout Interaction